Privacy Policy

 Under certain circumstances, you have rights under data protection laws in relation to your personal information, including:

-• the right to request transfer of your personal information
+• the right to request transfer of your personal information; and

 If you wish to exercise any of the rights set out above, please contact us or our DPO using the details above.